zonkeynet/AIS-Xposed/README.md

-# ⚓ AIS Live – Warships & Logistics Tracker
+# ⚓ AIS XPOSED – Warships & Logistics Tracker

 **Because freedom of the seas belongs to the people, not to states or corporations.**